hotchk155/hotchk155.github.io/arpie/manual/index.md

 # Basic Operations

-When you play a chord into ARPIE, it takes the notes of that chord and forms them into a sequence of notes based on the selected arpeggio mode (MODE).
+When you play a chord into ARPIE, it takes the notes of that chord and builds them into an "arpeggio" based on the selected arpeggio mode (MODE button).

-The sequence is extended over multiple octaves, based on the selected octave span (SPAN), and transposed up or down by whole numbers of octaves selected by the octave shift (SHFT) setting, and by a number of notes based on the note transpose (TRAN) setting.
+The argeggio is extended over multiple octaves, based on the selected octave span (SPAN), and transposed up or down by whole numbers of octaves selected by the octave shift (SHFT) setting, and by a number of notes based on the note transpose (TRAN) setting.

-This sequence of notes is then extended based on the selected note insertion (INST) mode, for example by inserting the lowest note of the sequence between all other notes.
+This argeggio is then extended based on the selected note insertion (INST) mode, for example by inserting the lowest note of the sequence between all other notes.

 ARPIE plays the arpeggio sequence through the MIDI out port at a rate based on the tempo and synch settings (SYNCH) and the playback rate (RATE) setting.